WHAT IS PULMONARY TUBERCULOSIS(TB)?

 - Increase in number of homeless people (poor environment and nutrition)

-- Presence of drugs-resistant strains of TB
+- Presence of drug-resistant strains of TB

 - Certain cancers